BlueQuartzSoftware/DREAM3D/Documentation/Developer/Compiling_External_Libraries.md

 # DREAM3D SDK Availability #

 The DREAM3D developers keep a downloadable _DREAM3D\_SDK_ for Visual Studio 2013 that contains 64 bit builds of **ALL** the dependent libraries and applications except for Qt 5 and ITK.
-Please see the DREAM.3D website for more details on the current location of this download.
+The _DREAM3D\_SDK_ can be downloaded [here](http://dream3d.bluequartz.net/binaries/SDK/).

 # Setting Up the Environment #